-All final year students of the Building Engineering MSc degree course will have the courseware in the normal curriculum.
+All final year students of the MSc in Building Engineering degree course in the normal curriculum.
 In this stage, also continuing education courses for industry will be made available to enterprises and practice.

 RESULTS

 Successful completion of the project will provide the following results: